ebowman/api-first-hand/README.md

 - Generators for random test data and parameter values (managed)
 - Unit tests for invalid and valid parameter sets // validating your service at the API boundary (managed)
 - Swagger path definitions onto skeletons for Play controller implementations (unmanaged)
-- Skeletons for domain-driven controller implementation and customized deserializers
-- Wrappers for Play route files to convert semantics from HTTP-related to domain-related (controller_base)
+- Wrappers for Play route files to convert semantics from HTTP-related to domain-related controller_base (managed)
 - Model classes and validation rules
 - Security extractors (manual generation and compilation)
 - Unmarshallers for custom content types (manual generation and compilation)